scottsalvaggio/project1/README.md

 # Weather Checker

-This Flask web app allows users to query current weather information via the Dark Sky API (https://darksky.net/dev).
-You can search for a location by its ZIP code or city/town name.
-All ZIP codes in the United States that have a population of 15,000 or more are included here.
+This Flask web app allows users to search by city or ZIP code to get current weather data and location details.
+Current weather data is provided by making calls to the Dark Sky API (https://darksky.net/dev).
+Location details are stored in a PostgreSQL database, which contains all ZIP codes in the United States that have a population of 15,000 or more.
+API access is provided via the `/api/<zip>` route, which returns a JSON response.

 ## Files
 - `templates` directory: contains all the HTML templates